onomatopoetica/work-day-scheduler/README.md

 ## About the Project

 #### This was a simple calendar project for a technical project manager and her team at an electronics manufacturer startup.
 The project scope sought to provide a web app planner allowing users to save notes to each hour of the day and effectively manage important project events.
-The application was to run in the browser, feature dynamically updated HTML and CSS powered by JQuery and have a clean and polished user interface rendering responsively across a variety of devices.
+The application was to run in the browser, feature dynamically updated HTML and CSS powered by jQuery and have a clean and polished user interface rendering responsively across a variety of devices.

 #### The project was created with [Moment.js](https://momentjs.com/) library to work with dates and times. <em> While `Moment.js` has historically been the most popular date/time library, it is no longer supported by its developers.
 This repo remains active and, as such, the library used in this project may be updated at a later time if necessary. </em>